angelamasajo/noteful-server/README.md

-# Bookmarks Server Assignment
+# Noteful Server Assignment

-This is bookmark server project
+This is the noteful server project